All postsPart of the AI search optimization guideAI search optimization: the 2026 playbook

 Can I export the data?
 Public share links work for stakeholder reports.
 For deeper exports or programmatic access, AuditAE exposes its audit engine as an MCP (Model Context Protocol) tool you can call from Claude Code or any MCP client.

-- Run them through all four engines.
-A 5-prompt audit takes about 3 minutes and costs $1.
+3. Run them through all four engines.
+A 5-prompt audit takes about 3 minutes; the first one is on us, and after the $5 free credit it's $0.05 per check.

-AuditAE is pay-per-check AEO audit software for SEO and marketing teams measuring AI search visibility. $0.05 per check, $10 free on signup, no subscription.
+AuditAE is pay-per-check AI citation tracking software — an affordable AIO tracker for SEO teams, agencies, and founders measuring AI search visibility across ChatGPT, Perplexity, Gemini, and Google AI Overviews. $0.05 per check, $5 free on signup, no subscription.

 FAQ